AntonAlbertovich/TTU-4354-satellite-map/README.md

 It will ask for a username and password.
 The username is 'root' and no password is required.
 Click the go button.

-Create a new database by selecting the new icon in the left-most pane.
+Create a new database by selecting the new icon in the left-most pane, and name it TTU4354satellitemap.

 Select the SQL tab from the top row and paste in the text from the SQL file included in this repository.